Top 10 Pitfalls in Contract Management

 Once a contract is signed, the handoff from the team who manages the deal to the implementation team can be difficult and full of communication gaps.
 The party that receives the contract often has no association with it prior to its application, which can lead to a poor experience for the third party and confusion within an organization.
 The transparency provided by a digital contract management platform enhances the ease with which information can be shared, allowing for an easy way to keep the implementation team involved from the beginning.
 This helps to guarantee the commitments and obligations being made are understood prior to implementation.

 In the past, a major hurdle for contract management has been the limited use of technology, resulting in the loss of efficiency and quality in both performance and analysis.
 Using a contract lifecycle management platform completely eliminates this inefficiency by connecting all people, processes, and documents in a single location.
 From the rise of e-signature tools to the current full lifecycle platforms that are available, managing contracts in a connected way that matches the pace of the rest of the business is much easier.

 10. Poor Governance and Post-Award Process

 Finally, another issue with many current contract management processes is poor governance and post-award processes.
 Often there are inadequate resources within an organization to properly maintain and follow up on specific terms and requirements of a contract.
-To ensure that agreements are met and both parties collaborate effectively, implementing technology to help manage the terms throughout the entire lifecycle will help each party involved to be fully connected and receive updates on the status, deadlines, and renewals for a contract.
+To ensure that agreements are met and both parties collaborate effectively, implementing technology to help manage the terms throughout the entire contract lifecycle will help each party involved to be fully connected and receive updates on the status, deadlines, and renewals for a contract.